 Epigenetics is showing that experiences in life can leave scars on the genes that will be passed on to one's descendants.
 Pregenetics refers to genetic code that precedes life - possibly from past lives.
 An article from the International Journal of Yoga on genetics, epigenetics, and pregenetics includes information about past life influences on current physiology.
 According to the article, "...brothers and sisters are unique individuals with different perspectives and ways of life.
 Although they genetically and even epigenetically share the same or similar environment, we still find them different and unique."
 The article goes on to note no explanation exists for such an anomaly based on epigenetics, so some other factor must exist to explain such variations, and this might be pregenetics, or imprints from past lives.

 Many skeptics argue that while correlations may exist between birthmarks and reported past life trauma, correlation doesn't necessarily mean causation, so the conclusion that one causes the other is premature, at best.
+Some believe the past life connection are merely myths about birthmasks.

 - According to The Skeptics Dictionary, Dr. Stevenson's conclusions were flawed because of the time lapse between the death of one person and the birthmark/memory of another.
 This meant verification was impossible.